Snowfire/docs-for-snowfire/guides/my_first_snippet.md

 1. The code editor
 ------------------

-Open the code editor by going to the Developer toolbar, located in the top left corner (make sure you have enabled developer tools first).
+Open the code editor by going to the developer toolbar, located in the top left corner (make sure you have enabled developer tools first).
 Ignore everything in the drop down and just go to the code editor in the bottom (Hint: right click to open it in a new browser tab).

-By default the editor will open your the global CSS file which may be empty.
+By default the editor will open the global CSS file which might be empty.
 You can't open existing CSS files since they are managed and updated by the Snowfire Team.
-Instead you have the ability to create new rules and override existing to make your own stlye, but about that later.
+Instead you have the ability to create new rules and override existing to make your own style, but about that later.